nicktrandafil/bye_trie/README.md

 # ByeTrie is bits trie data structure

-ByeTrie is a trie data structure where keys are bit strings.
-It is based on the [Tree Bitmap : Hardware/Software IP Lookups with
-Incremental Updates](https://cseweb.ucsd.edu/~varghese/PAPERS/ccr2004.pdf) paper by W. Eatherton, Z. Dittia, G. Varghese.
+ByeTrie is a compressed binary trie data structure.
+It is based on the [Tree Bitmap : Hardware/Software IP Lookups with Incremental Updates](https://cseweb.ucsd.edu/~varghese/PAPERS/ccr2004.pdf) paper by W. Eatherton, Z. Dittia, G. Varghese.

 The goal of this implementation is to be space and time efficient as much as possible.